airsus/automagic/README.md

 ## What is Automagic ?

 **Automagic** is a MATLAB based toolbox for preprocessing of EEG-datasets.
-First, the toolbox *automagically* removes artifacts (e.g. eye movements, noisy electrodes, etc.) from your raw EEG-data.
-In a second step, **Automagic** lets you check visually the entire dataset for remaining artifacts.
-You will be able to select and remove these manually in an efficient way.
+First, the toolbox *automagically* detects channels with artifacts (e.g. eye movements, noisy electrodes, etc.) from your raw EEG-data.
+In a second step, **Automagic** lets you check visually the entire dataset while indicating the detected channels.
+You will be able to select and interpolate these channels in an efficient way.
 Furthermore, you can rate the quality of individual EEG-files.

 ![alt tag](https://github.com/amirrezaw/automagic/blob/master/automagic_resources/main_gui.png)